IoTtalk/dfmanage-localDFM/README.md

   ![](https://i.imgur.com/sCjvMMm.png)

 ## Notes
-* In this example, the access of an user will be revoked when that user is about to logout.
+* In this example, the access of an user will be revoked when that user is about to sign out.
 It is not a required procedure, you do not have to do this in your implementation.

 ## Database Schema
 * The following figure shows the database schema used in this example.